equinor/ert/docs/rst/manual/forward_model/index.rst

 File system utilities
 .....................

 There are many small jobs for copying and moving files and directories.
-The jobs are just thin wrappers around the corresponding unix commands, i.e. :code:`/bin/cp` and :code:`/bin/ln`, but we have tried quite hard to make them *safe* with error checking and "careful" default behaviour.
-The jobs are typically quite strict, i.e. if you try to remove a directory with the :code:`DELETE_FILE` job, or visa verse, nothing will happen.
+The jobs are thin wrappers around corresponding operations in standard libraries, however additional error checking and "careful" default behaviour have been added in order to make them *safer* to use.
+The jobs are typically quite strict, i.e. if you try to remove a directory with the :code:`DELETE_FILE` job, or visa versa, the job will fail.
 The actions performed will typically be logged to the :code:`xxx.stdout` files:

 .. code-block:: bash

     Copying file 'file.txt' to 'target_backup.txt'

 And error messages will go to the :code:`xxx.stderr` files.
-None of these jobs have a :code:`TARGET_FILE` configured (maybe they should?), so there is no way for ert to detect an error situation.

 COPY_FILE
 .........